bigfont/2013-128CG-Vendord/README.md

 ### Install SQL Server Compact Editition 3.5

+- Download the [SQL CE 3.5 for Devices SP1]
-- Download the [SQL CE for Devices Installer]
+    - It will not work with the [SQL CE for Devices Installer]
+    - You must use SP1
 - Then run the downloaded MSI
 - Then go to "C:\Program Files (x86)\Microsoft SQL Server Compact Edition\v3.5\Devices\wce500\armv4i\"
 - Copy sqlce.wce5.armv4i.CAB to the device